'To All the Boys' Author Jenny Han Gives Her Best Love Advice

+In 2014, Jenny Han introduced the world to Lara Jean, a Korean-American teenager with a penchant for writing love letters, with her publication of To All the Boys I’ve Loved Before.
+The book, the first in a trilogy, follows Lara Jean as she navigates friendship, sisterhood and heartbreak through high school.
+Four years after its arrival on the literary scene, Netflix adapted the book for film, with Lana Condor and Noah Centineo in starring roles, and it became a breakout sensation.

-YA author Jenny Han tells TIME about the film adaptation of her To All the Boys trilogy, the power of rom-coms and her best love advice.
+Now, the adaptation of the book’s sequel P.S.
+I Still Love You revisits the beloved characters and welcomes a new love interest for Lara Jean (played by Jordan Fisher).
+Jenny Han spoke to TIME about the film adaptation of her trilogy, the power of romantic comedies and her best love advice.

 P.S.
 I Still Love You picks up where the previous book left off.
 Your main character, Lara Jean, has a boyfriend, but now finds herself feeling insecure.
 How do you get into the mindset of a teenager?